 Is campus open?

-We continue to provide essential services on campus, but many facilities are currently closed.
+We continue to provide essential services on campus, but most facilities are currently closed.
 See the May 13 message to the campus community about current plans to reopen in alignment with guidance from Washington state.

 How do I return my library books?

 Please see guidance below and note that you will not be charged any overdue fees.
 Please direct any questions to email@example.com.

 What if I need to cancel a campus event?